actionml/harness/commands.md

         }
     }

-The `"other"` section or sections are named according to what the Template defines since the engine may use components of it's own choosing.
-For instance one Template may use TensorFlow, another Spark, another Vowpal Wabbit, or a Template may need a new server type that is only used by it.
+The `"other"` section or section(s) are named according to what the Template defines since the engine may use components of it's own choosing.
+For instance one Template may use TensorFlow, another Spark, another Vowpal Wabbit.
 For instance The Universal Recommender will need an `"elasticsearch"` section.
-The Template will configure any component that is not part of the minimal subset defined by Harness.
+This config tells the Engine how to use the Service but if it must be launched, this must be done before the Engine is added to a running Harness Server and is outside of `harness start`.

 # Input Mirroring

 Some special events like `$set`, `$unset`, `$delete` may cause mutable database data to be modified as they are received, while events that do not use the reserved "$" names represent an immutable event stream.
 That is to say sequence matters with input and some state is mutable and some immutable.
 In order to provide for replay or modification of the event stream, we provide mirroring of all events with no validation.
 This is useful if you wanted to change the params for an engine and re-create it using all past data.

 To accomplish this, you must set up mirroring for the Harness Server.
-Once the server is launched with a mirrored configuration all events sent to `/engines/resource-id/events` will be mirrored to a location set in `some-engine.json`.
-Best practice would be to start with mirroring and then turn if off once everything is running correctly since mirroring will save all events and grow without limit, like unrotated server logs.
+Once the Engine is launched with a mirrored configuration all events sent to `/engines/resource-id/events` will be mirrored to a location set in `some-engine.json`. **Note** that best practice would be to start with mirroring and then turn if off once everything is running correctly since mirroring will save all events and grow without limit, like unrotated server logs.
+This can easily lead to out-of-disk type errors.

-In the future HDFS can be used and mirrored file rotation will be implemented to solve the problem.
+*In the future HDFS* can be used and mirrored file rotation will be implemented to solve this problem.
 We also allow mirroring to be enabled and disabled per engine-id.

-To enable add the following to the `some-engine.json` that you want to mirror events:
+To enable mirroring add the following to the `some-engine.json` that you want to mirror events:

-    "mirrorType": "hdfs" | "localfs", // optional, turn on a type of mirroring "mirrorContainer": "path/to/mirror", // optional, where to mirror input
+    "mirrorType": "localfs", // optional, turn on a type of mirroring "mirrorContainer": "path/to/mirror", // optional, where to mirror input

 set these in the global engine params, not in algorithm params as in the "Required Parameters" section above.